-In a wet chicken yard, straw soon begins decomposing, becoming a foul-smelling, rotting mess of poop and mud- the ideal environment for pathogens such as coccidiosis to thrive.
+In a wet chicken yard, (and coop) straw soon begins decomposing, becoming a foul-smelling, rotting mess of poop and mud- the ideal environment in which pathogens such as coccidiosis thrive.

 With pine shavings, sand and chopped varieties of heat-treated hay/straw/zeolite readily available to today’s educated chicken keeper, there’s no reason to put chickens at risk by using straw in chicken coops.
 Save the straw for egg photo shoots, calf bedding and decorating the autumn chicken yard!